 There’s a lot of excitement over our most recent update to the text area control, which now uses Markdown to format text.

 Markdown is a lightweight markup language used to format plain text.
-It has an easy-to-write, easy-to-read syntax comprised of punctuation characters that closely resemble their semantic meaning.
+It has an easy-to-write, easy-to-read syntax comprising punctuation characters that closely resemble their semantic meaning.
 For example:

 In a text area, Markdown syntax is used to format the source text, based on your chosen style.
 In the default style, the previous example would then be displayed like this: